easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_02_Lmod.md

     in the commands for discovering modules on the system.
 If you are not familiar with Lmod and its commands for users, it is worthwile to read the [LUMI documentation page on Lmod](https://docs.lumi-supercomputer.eu/computing/Lmod_modules/).
+    Some of those commands are also discussed on this page.

 ---